Past Life Regression Houston Texas

 • Reliving trauma too vividly can cause re-traumatization without proper stabilization.

-So, trauma therapy through hypnosis is sometimes used, but only by clinicians trained in trauma care and hypnosis safety — and often in a limited, carefully controlled way.
+So, trauma therapy with hypnosis is sometimes used, but only by clinicians trained in trauma care and hypnosis safety.
+It is often used in a limited, carefully controlled way.

 Scientific and Ethical View